interlay/interlay.github.io/docs/guides/prereq.md

 - [x] [Installed and created a Bitcoin wallet](#bitcoin-wallet)
 - [x] [Testnet only: you will also have requested testnet KSM and testnet BTC](#testnet-faucets)

-## Polkadot Wallet
+## Kusama / Polkadot Wallet

 ### 1. Installing a Polkadot wallet (polkadot-js browser extension)

-You will need the polkadot-js browser extension.
+To interact with the Interlay/Kintsugi Dapp you will need the polkadot-js browser extension.

 Install the polkadot-js extension in your browser: [https://polkadot.js.org/extension/](https://polkadot.js.org/extension/).

 ### 2. Create a new account